-- 1. Select "Products" from the page footer. - 2.
+- 1. Select "Administration" from the footer and then choose "Products" from the main administration page. - 2.
 Select the "Add" link in the bottom right. - 3.
 Enter the name of the product and a description.
 The Description field may contain HTML. - 4.
 When the product is created, Bugzilla will give a message stating that a component must be created before any bugs can be entered against the new product.
 Follow the link to create a new component.
 See Components for more information.